 As I write these lines, Israel is engaged in an ugly war.
-Hamas terrorists have fired many hundreds of missiles at Israeli cities and towns.
-Their hatred of Israel knows no bounds; they intentionally aim at Israeli civilians; they place their own civilians as “human shields” in the face of Israeli retaliatory strikes.
-The Israeli Defense Forces have targeted Hamas arms caches, missile launch pads, terrorist leaders.
-Israel seeks to destroy Hamas’s capacity to fire missiles into Israel.
-Israel tries to avoid civilian casualties but casualties are inevitable.
+Hamas terrorists have launched a massive attack on Israel, firing thousands of missiles at Israeli cities and towns, killing hundreds, taking captives, wounding thousands.
+Their hatred of Israel knows no bounds; they intentionally aim at Israeli civilians.
+The Israeli Defense Forces have mobilized for a protracted war.

 Anyone who knows anything at all about Israel, knows that this is a country that wants peace, that strives for peace, that has sacrificed incredibly to attain peace.
 But in spite of Israel’s desire for peace, its enemies preach hatred, violence, terrorism, and the most vicious anti-Israel, anti-Jewish propaganda.